 You can buy a basket of 30 stocks for only $9.95, instead of buying them individually for $7.95 through a typical broker.
 You can build your own motif, buy one of the motifs created by Motif Investing, or buy a motif by a fellow Motif Investor with a great track record.
 You can even buy retirement motifs, much like target date funds, except you don’t have to pay the 1% management fee.
 You get up to $150 free when you start trading with Motif Investing.
 Given my focus on buying winning long-term ideas and ignoring the short-term volatility, I really like Motif Investing’s value proposition for retail investors.

-With the S&P 500 at record highs as of 12/1/2014, make sure you rebalance your investment portfolios and manage your risk exposure.
+With the S&P 500 at record highs in 2015, make sure you rebalance your investment portfolios and manage your risk exposure.